Chris-Richards3/MySQL-Project/README.md

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/5.png)

-**6. Which supplier and its specialty has an average maintenance cost of their equipment that is greater than 2 times the average maintenance cost of all equipment**
+**6. List the supplier name and supplier specialty that has an average maintenance cost of their equipment that is greater than 2 times the average maintenance cost of all equipment.**

 ```
 SELECT suppName, specialty, AVG(avgMaintCost) AS 'Avg Maint Cost'